Márkó Futács

-Márkó Futács (pronounced [ˈmaːrkoː ˈfutaːt͡ʃ]; born 22 February 1990) is a Hungarian professional footballer who plays as a forward for MTK.
+Márkó Futács (pronounced [ˈmaːrkoː ˈfutaːt͡ʃ]; born 22 February 1990) is a Hungarian professional footballer who plays as a forward for Budapest Honvéd.

 Club career

 Early career

 Futács started his youth career at III.
 Kerületi TUE from Óbuda in his hometown Budapest.
 He soon transferred to second-tier club Ferencváros.

 In the summer of 2006, Futács went to France, signing for AS Nancy where he scored 18 goals in 21 matches with the under-18 team.
 In the 2007–08 season, he was part of AS Nancy B, the club's second team.

 Werder Bremen

 In early 2009, Futács signed a professional contract at SV Werder Bremen until June 2011.
 He made his Werder Bremen first-team debut on 20 July 2009 in a pre-season 2–1 win over Wolfsburg, replacing Marcelo Moreno in the 60th minute.
 Futács scored two goals in four friendly matches with Bremen in the summer of 2009 before going on to play for the club's reserve team.